stephanj/llm-talk/README.md

 Finally, the script initializes a Google search agent and runs two queries using it.

-## 6. LLM & QnA & Web

-This example runs several questions through the LLM agent.
-The agent uses various tools such as search engines, calculators, and Wolfram Alpha to answer the questions posed to it.

-## 7. ChatGPT FAQ QnA
+## 6. ChatGPT FAQ

 This example uses OpenAI's CHATGPT to answer questions about Devoxx Belgium 2023.

 It's designed to answer questions based on a pre-defined context and specific role.
 It allows to ask questions about the event's schedule, location, registration, ticket types, code of conduct, cancellation policy, transportation, and other relevant details.

+## 7. LLM & QnA & Web

+This example runs several questions through the LLM agent.
+The agent uses various tools such as search engines, calculators, and Wolfram Alpha to answer the questions posed to it.

+## 8. LLM Tools & QnA

+This example uses Python REPL and BashProcess to visit a website and get details from a webpage.

-## 8. LLM & Python REPL
+## 9a.
+LLM & Python REPL - Game 1

 The example initializes an agent to execute a zero-shot-react-description task.

 The agent is run with a task to create a Python function that prints the word DEVOXX using ASCII-art.
 The output shows the code for the function and verifies that it produces the desired output.

+## 9b.
+LLM & Python REPL - Game 2